 The responsibilities for water permitting are divided between the Water Directorate and the competent bodies of the Autonomous Province, Belgrade and the local self-governments, depending on the type of structures/ facilities.
-This includes setting water project's technical terms part of the as documentation, giving water approval prior to the initiation of construction and issuing water permits.
+This includes setting water part project's terms as of the technical documentation, giving water approval prior to the initiation of construction and issuing water permits.
 The Province and Belgrade have the same competences as the Republic, on their territories, while local self-governments have a more limited range of facilities/activities to regulate.
 Water permits for groundwater use cannot be issued without the consent of the ministry in charge of geological research (Ministry of Natural Resources, Mining and Spatial Planning).